Open Call: Window Gallery

-- 5 images that represent your proposal and showcases the work that you intend to show in the Window Gallery.
+- 5 images that represent your proposal and highlights the work that you intend to show in the Window Gallery.
 Images must be in JPG format and be 300 DPI.
 Maximum size of 6 inches in height and width.
 Each image should be a maximum of 8M each.
 Label each image with your last name and the number in the order in which you would like the image to be viewed.
 Example: Smith_01.jpg.

 - Image List: in PDF format, which includes title, size, date, and materials.

-Artists who have shown in the Window Gallery previous to 2017, can apply for this opportunity with new work.
+Artists who have shown in the Window Gallery prior to 2018, can apply for this opportunity with new work.

 *Please consider printing out your materials as a test run before submitting them to make sure that the application easily prints from any computer.

-Artists will receive a stipend of $500 to use for all supplies needed, including hardware, to install artwork in the space.
-Artists are responsible for both installation and de-installation of Window Gallery exhibitions.
-This includes wall repair during de-installation, i.e., patching and sanding of any holes or blemishes created by the artist.
-If you need assistance in installing or de-installing the work, please consider including the expense of an art handler in your exhibition budget draft.
-Because the gallery staff is so small, they are unable to dedicate time to assist in this part of the process.
+Artists will receive a stipend of $500 to use for all supplies needed, including hardware to install artwork in the space.
+Artists are responsible for both installation and deinstallation of Window Gallery exhibitions.
+This includes wall repair during deinstallation, i.e., patching and sanding of any holes or blemishes created by the artist.
+If you need assistance in installing or uninstalling the work, please consider including the expense of an art handler in your exhibition budget draft.
+As the gallery staff is small, they are unable to dedicate time to assist in this part of the process.

-Artists whose exhibitions are selected for this exhibition opportunity are asked to provide the following 3 months prior to the opening of their show in the space: 3-4 images of works in the show, a brief artist bio, exhibition essay (max 800 words), and a final budget draft.
-1 month prior to the exhibition opening artists submit a completed loan agreement and title list (with insurance values).
+Artists whose exhibitions are selected for this opportunity are asked to provide the following 3 months prior to the opening of their show in the space: 3-4 images of works in the show, a brief artist bio, exhibition essay (max 800 words), and a final budget draft.
+1 month prior to the exhibition opening, artists submit a completed loan agreement and title list (with insurance values).